-- Only a unipolar power supply is required, as opposed to a bipolar power supply (plus and minus voltage in addition to ground). - The H-bridge is driven by a PWM pulse train, which is easily generated by a microcontroller, as opposed to an analog signal.
+• Only a unipolar power supply is required, as opposed to a bipolar power supply (plus and minus voltage in addition to ground).

 Figure 13.6: A rotating encoder creates 90 degree out-of-phase pulse trains on A and B using LEDs and phototransistors.